 And they said, yeah, of course, West Coast.

-And they said, Seattle.
+And they said, sure.

-That's one of the biggest Chinese cities here in the United States.
+Well, obviously, that's the first place that's the biggest Chinese cities, you know, here in the United States.

-Alex is trying to spin a conspiracy that the coronavirus is going to explode on the West Coast and Seattle due to the high Chinese population in Seattle, where apparently institutional buyers of food are storing up tons of stuff, so you need to act now and buy survival food buckets.
+Alex is trying to spin a conspiracy that the coronavirus is going to explode on the West Coast and Seattle due to the high Chinese population in Seattle, where apparently institutional buyers of food are storing up tons of stuff, so you need to act now by survival food buckets.

 It's bullshit.